iifl-logo

 The code is applicable to Directors, KMPs, employees, designated person, their relatives and other connected persons of the Company; the aforesaid code of conduct for prevention of insider trading is duly placed on the website of the Company at www.dollarglobal.in.

-Pursuant to the internal code of conduct for prevention of insider trading as framed by the Company under SEBI (Prohibition of Insider Trading) Regulations, 2015 (as amended from time to time), the trading window closure(s) are intimated in advance to all the designated person and during the period, Directors, KMPs, employees, designated person, their relatives and other connected persons of the Company are not permitted to trade in the securities of the Company.
+In accordance with the Companys Internal Code of Conduct for the Prevention of Insider Trading, as outlined under the SEBI (Prohibition of Insider Trading) Regulations, 2015 (as amended from time to time), the closure of the trading window is communicated in advance to all designated persons.
+During the closure period, Directors, Key Managerial Personnel (KMPs), employees, designated persons, their relatives and other connected individuals are prohibited from trading in the Companys securities.

-In compliance with the provisions of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, prior approval of the Audit Committee is obtained for each transaction as proposed to be entered into by the Company with its related parties.
+I n compliance with the provisions of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, prior approval of the Audit Committee is obtained for each transaction as proposed to be entered into by the Company with its related parties.

 A prior omnibus approval of the Audit Committee is obtained on a yearly basis for the transactions which are foreseen and repetitive in nature.
 All the transactions pursuant to the omnibus approval so granted by the Audit Committee and transactions which are not at arms length and granted by Board, is audited and a detailed quarterly statement of all Related Party Transactions is placed before the Audit Committee on quarterly basis for its review.
 The necessary disclosures regarding the related party transactions are given in the notes to accounts.

-Act, 2013 and Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 which may have potential conflict of interest with the Company at large.
+There were no materially significant related party transactions with the Companys Promoters, Directors and others as defined in section 2(76) of the Companies Act, 2013 and Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 which may have potential conflict of interest with the Company at large.

-The policy on related party transactions as approved by the Board is available on the Companys website at www.dollarglobal.in.
-The Company obtains necessary approval of the Audit Committee and Board of Directors were taken, wherever required, in accordance with the aforesaid policy.
+The policy on related party transactions as approved by the Board is available on the Companys website at www. dollarglobal.in.The Company obtains necessary approval of the Audit Committee and Board of Directors were taken, wherever required, in accordance with the aforesaid policy.

-Pursuant to Regulation 34 (3) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, disclosure of transactions of the Company with its Promoter Group Company, holding more than 10% of Equity Shares in the Company are provided herein below:-
+Pursuant to Regulation 34 (3) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, disclosure of transactions of the Company with its Promoter Group Company, holding more than 10% of Equity Shares in the Company are provided herein below:

-Name of the Promoter
+Name of the Promoter Group Nature of Transaction (Rs in Lakhs)

-Dollar Holdings Private Rent Paid 15.29
+Dollar Holdings Private Limited Rent Paid 11.75

 Dividend Paid 787.37

 V.K.
-Mercantile Private Rent Paid 5.08
+Mercantile Private Limited Rent Paid 11.40

-Limited Dividend Paid 235.58
+Dividend Paid 235.58

 ii) Number of Board of Directors Meeting